Qiskit/qiskit-addon-cutting/docs/entanglement_forging/explanation/index.rst

 those that lie out of symmetry) by removing the bits that correspond to them.

-.. _Fixing the Hartree-Fock Bitstring
+.. _Fixing the Hartree-Fock Bitstring:

 Fixing the Hartree-Fock Bitstring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^